kvsur/ReadableStream/README.md

 # ReadableStream
-Use readableStream api do realtime communication

-based on fetch api
+Use ReadableStream api do realtime communication(Websocket likely), based on fetch api.